Gagniuc/Antivirus-Engines/README.md

   - 12.4.1 A primitive malware scanner with wildcard support
 - 12.5 Malware scanners with Aho-Corasick algorithm
   - 12.5.1 In-Deep - Malware Scanner
-  - 12.5.2 High speed - Malware scanner
+  - 12.5.2 <a href="https://github.com/Gagniuc/Aho-Corasick-Malware-Scanner">High speed - Malware scanner</a>
 - 12.6 Scanner speed and Malware location
   - 12.6.1 In-depth scanner (with libraries)
   - 12.6.2 Optimized scanner (with libraries)
-  - 12.6.3 Optimized scanner (native Aho-Corasick)
+  - 12.6.3 <a href="https://github.com/Gagniuc/Aho-Corasick-Native-Malware-Scanner">Optimized scanner (native Aho-Corasick)</a>
   - 12.6.4 Results and Discussion
 - 12.7 Polymorphic Malware Scanner: Wildcards
   - 12.7.1 The meaning of wildcards